 Notable work includes: repositioning Superdrug to compete with Boots, Launching First Direct, consulting with HSBC's on it's website, introducing a web portal for the Orient Express and web technology for Rothschild.
 Other clients include: AITO, ASDA, Britax, C&W, Dunhill, P&O Cruises, Teletext Holidays and the YHA.

-Another agency which really doesn't need an introduction, The Partners is Marketing Magazine’s Branding Agency of the Year 2010 and No 1 in Design Week’s Creative Survey 2010 (based on global awards for creativity).
-A quick click on their awards page will take you to one of the longest web pages you've ever seen, even longer than this one :-)
+Another agency which really doesn't need an introduction, The Partners are No 3 in Design Week’s Creative Survey 2012 (and were an incredible No.1 in 2010 before DW changed their formula) based on global awards for creativity and they also remain the most awarded brand consultancy at the Cannes Lions International Festival of Creativity.
+A quick download of the full list on their awards page will take you to one of the longest lists you've ever seen, even longer than this one :-)

 Creative Review Annual